-For actual time-dependent Hamiltonians, the Hamiltonian itself can be passed into the solver like any other string-based Hamiltonian, as thus we will not discuss this topic further.
+For time-dependent Hamiltonians, the Hamiltonian itself can be passed into the solver like any other time dependent Hamiltonian, as thus we will not discuss this topic further.
 Instead, here the focus is on time-dependent bath coupling terms.
 To this end, suppose that we have a dissipative harmonic oscillator, where the white-noise dissipation rate decreases exponentially with time $\kappa(t) = \kappa(0) \exp(-t)$.
 In the Lindblad or monte-carlo solvers, this could be implemented as a time-dependent collapse operator list c_ops = [[a, 'sqrt(kappaexp(-t))']].
 In the Bloch-Redfield solver, the bath coupling terms must be Hermitian.

-As such, in this example, our coupling operator is the position operator a+a.dag().
-In addition, we do not need the sqrt operation that occurs in the c_ops definition.
+As such, in this example, our coupling operator is the position operator $a+a \cdot dag()$.
 The complete example, and comparison to the analytic expression is: